ShatteredSoftware/ShatteredRifts/README.md

 Looking for a development release?
 You can get it [here](https://github.com/ShatteredSuite/ShatteredRifts/releases/tag/latest).
 Looking for the latest full version?
 You can get it [here](https://github.com/ShatteredSuite/ShatteredRifts/releases/latest).
+Either way, the file ending in `-dist.jar` is what you want.

 ## For Developers